Although Japan is surrounded by the sea, there are few types of salt.

 Each sugar has a unique flavor, it is decided that using this sugar for this dish.

 We use granulated sugar when making western sweets or bread.
 But we never use granulated sugar for Japanese recipe.

 Because, this sugar is too sweet to not work well with Japanese foods.

 Today, I introduce Japanese sugar.

 “Johaku” means well refined.
 “Tou” means sugar in Japanese.

 It looks like powdered sugar.
 But the texture is more moist and soft flavor.
 Almost all Japanese foods and sweets mainly are used this sugar.

-Zarame is clear ,glossy and larger than granulated sugar.
+“Zarame” is clear, glossy and larger than granulated sugar.
 This is one of the expensive sugar.
-So, it is used in Japanese sweets.
+So, it is used in high-quality Japanese sweets.

-“koori” means ice. this sugar looks like ice shape.
+“koori” means ice. this sugar looks like ice cube shape.

-Wasanbon-tou is named “Grinding sugar three times on the tray”.
+Wasanbon is named “Grinding sugar 3 times on the tray”.